VirtualPlanetaryLaboratory/bigplanet/docs/quickstart.rst

     earth:IceBeltSea:final earth:IceCapNorthLand:final earth:IceCapNorthSea:final $
     earth:IceCapSouthLand:final earth:IceCapSouthSea:final earth:IceFree:final earth:Snowball:final

-On line 1 is the folder where the raw data are located

-On line 2 is the name of archive file

-On line 3 is the Output file which is ignored with the -a option.
-The output file is the name of the filtered file which will be created later

-On line 5 is a list of body files

-On line 6 is the primary file (in this case its vpl.in)

-On lines 8-10 is the key names that are included in the output file.
-Similarly to line 3, these lines are ignored when the -a option is passed
+Line 1 is the folder where the raw data are located and line 2 is the name of archive file to be generated.
+The remaining lines are all ignored when the -a flag is set.

-To extract the data from the Archive, run the following command:
+After the archive is built, it is often convenient to extract a small amount of data from the archive file (GDwarf_exp10000.bpa) for detailed analysis.
+To create the bigplanet file, run the same command as above, but *without* the -a flag:

 .. code-block:: bash

     bigplanet bpl.in

-This now *does* use lines 3 and 7-9 to create the filtered file, which only contains the data the user is interested in.
-From here checkout Scripting with bigplanet page for the next steps in analysing your data.
+Let's now look at how ``bigplanet`` interprets the bpl.in file without the -a flag.

+Since Line 2 provides the name of a bigplanet archive, ``bigplanet`` will not look to extract the appropriate columns from the raw data, but from the archive.

+Line 3 is the name of the bigplanet file.

+Line 5 is the list of body files from which to extract the columns *XXX should sun.in be here??
+XXX*

+Line 6 is the name of primary file (in this case its vpl.in).

+Lines 8-10 list the `key <Keys>`_ names that are included in the output file.

+The resulting bigplanet file (ice_states.bpf) contains a set of columns, in HDF5 format, that correspond to the listed keys.

+You can then use ``bigplanet``'s `scripting <Script>`_ capability to easily convert these columns into plots or perform other types of analyses.